The US Census Bureau is now accepting applications for field leader/supervisor position

 June-August: Your fellowship will start in Seattle in early June.
 The first three weeks will be intensive trainings in youth work, facilitation and lesson planning, experiential education curriculum and outdoors skills trainings.
 In July and August you will be leading overnight summer trips with teens from YMCA BOLD and GOLD (75% of time) and providing program support (25%).

-September-June: Residency at IslandWood on Bainbridge Island, WA teaching environmental education and studying for a Master’s in Education or Science.
+September-June: Residency at IslandWood on Bainbridge Island, WA teaching environmental education and studying for a Master’s in Education.

 July-August 2014: Instructor on GOLD or BOLD Mountain School summer trips.